Esri/calcite-design-system/packages/calcite-components/src/components/action-pad/readme.md

 # calcite-action-pad

 The `calcite-action-pad` component is made up of `calcite-action`s in the form of clickable icons.
-This does not have an expandable option and is a smaller and simpler component than `calcite-action-bar`.
+Action Pad has rounded corners and box-shadows and should be positioned above other content.

+Action Pad was created to be placed on a map, or floating by itself in an area of the interface.
+For a flush inline group of Actions, please consider Action Bar.

 <!-- Auto Generated Below -->